LinkageIO/cob/README.md

 networks created by [Camoco](https://github.com/LinkageIO/Camoco).
 The client is written in javascript, and the server is written in python.

+A demo for COB is running at http://lovelace.cs.umn.edu/cob.

 ## Documentation
 Documentation on how to install/run/configure COB can be found [here](https://linkageio-cob.readthedocs.io/en/latest/).